 Ingredients for a Mojito Mocktail Recipe

-Mojito mocktail recipes are simple and non-alcoholic, although I use a secret ingredient to ensure maximum flavour.
+Mojito mocktail recipes are simple and non-alcoholic, although I use a secret ingredient to ensure maximum flavor.

 That secret ingredient is coconut water!
-While most mocktail recipes don’t replace alcohol with anything other than extra soda, I don’t like to miss out on the flavour alcohol provides.
+While most mocktail recipes don’t replace alcohol with anything other than extra soda, I don’t like to miss out on the flavor alcohol provides.

 I’ve found coconut water to be a perfect substitute in most white rum, gin or vodka drinks.
-You get all the flavour and natural sweetness with less soda.
+You get all the flavor and natural sweetness with less soda.

 The ingredients you need for a mojito mocktail are:

 - Fresh lime juice